matt-wright2001/Pixie-Net-Nuclear-Spectroscopy-Lab/Raw-Data-Processing/README.md

 # rootConvertPixieNet

 ## Overview
-rootConvertPixieNet is used to convert raw data files produced by the XIA Pixie-Net into a ROOT TTree for further analysis and visualization.
+rootConvertPixieNet is used to convert raw data files produced by the XIA Pixie-Net into a ROOT TTree for further analysis and visualization of nuclear spectroscopic data.
 This program takes .dat files as input and outputs .root files.

 ## Usage